Pictures Almost Never Lie

 Again, thinking about your social media page, go through the video, imagining which screen capture you would use as a profile picture.
 Some images show you with your eyes half-closed.
 Some show you with your mouth open like a fish.

-If you were being mean to yourself, you would post the ones that make you look like you just woke up.
+If you were being mean to yourself, you would post the pictures that make you look like you just woke up.

 That happens every day in editorial offices.
 Public figures like your favorite singers, movie stars and government officials are always being photographed or caught on video.